-Humphries
+Davis, Humphries

-Biblical principles and practical techniques for designing and implementing church programs of instruction in marriage, family relationships, child-rearing, and other aspects of family life and church-home cooperation.
+Biblical principles and practical techniques for designing and implementing church programs of instruction and ministries in parenting, marriage, family relationships, child-rearing, and other aspects of family life and churchhome cooperation.
+Both structural and functional family systems will be examined.
+Enrollment limited to 15 students.
 3 hours.